Florida Democrats get threatening emails demanding that they vote for Trump

 Local law enforcement officials say they’re working with state officials and the FBI to investigate the matter, according to a report from Gainesville’s CBS affiliate.
 It’s so far unknown whether the email senders are actually affiliated with the Proud Boys, a group that’s designated a hate group by the Southern Poverty Law Center.

-Voter contact information and other data is public under Florida law and available from the state, so the email senders having access to voter information doesn’t necessarily mean any systems were hacked.
+Voter contact information and other data are public under Florida law and available from the state, so the email senders having access to voter information doesn’t necessarily mean any systems were hacked.
 There are some exceptions for victims of domestic violence and stalking, as well as some types of public officials.